Definition of Distribution

 In the Indian FMCG industry, companies distribute their products that are usually of low value, high volume products to nearly one million retail outlets.

-Some of the most successful companies in this category have large and sophisticated networks of distributors, including factories, stock points, wholesalers, retailers, and carrying and forwarding agents.
+Some of the most successful companies in this category have large quantities and sophisticated networks of distributors, including factories, stock points, wholesalers, retailers, and carrying and forwarding agents.

 Direct marketing, which involves selling directly to the public through mail orders or telephone selling, is also considered a viable approach to distributing FMGC.